panda2134/ldso-notes/tls.md

 setting up thread-control blocks, and use `arch_prctl` to setup %fs register.
 For instance, in stage 2 of musl dynamic linker, `__copy_tls` and `__init_tp` are used for these tasks.
-A statically allocated space called `builtin_tls` serves as the TLS for the main thread when ld.so is running.
+A statically allocated space called `builtin_tls` serves as the TLS for the main thread when ld.so is performing its tasks.

 ### DTV and `__tls_get_addr()`